gymrek-lab/core/docs/project_info/contributing.rst

 ~~~~~~~~~~~~
 Report a bug
 ~~~~~~~~~~~~
-If you have found a bug, please report it on `our issues page <https://github.com/CAST-genomics/haptools/issues>`_ rather than emailing us directly.
+If you have found a bug, please report it on `our issues page <https://github.com/gymrek-lab/core/issues>`_ rather than emailing us directly.
 Others may have the same issue and this helps us get that information to them.

 Before you submit a bug, please search through our issues to ensure it hasn't already been reported.
 If you encounter an issue that has already been reported, please upvote it by reacting with a thumbs-up emoji.
 This helps us prioritize the issue.

 The most helpful Github issues include
-    - the version of haptools you are using, although it's best to use the latest version
+    - the version of core you are using, although it's best to use the latest version
     - detailed steps to help us reproduce your error, ideally with the example datasets in the :code:`tests/data` directory

 ~~~~~~~~~